libgdx/gdx-pay/gdx-pay-android-googleplay/README.md

 * create a -client and -server submodule
 * gdx-pay-client: move classes in this project to com.badlogic.gdx.pay.cient
 * introduce gdx-pay-client-testdata module, put here in all ObjectMother

+# Known issues and limitations:

+* No support for continuations: we do not yet support INAPP_CONTINUATION_TOKEN